Thursday, 16 July 2026

 In old age, as the count of friends dwindles from natural causes, the remaining stock becomes more valuable, if only because of scarcity.
 It also triggers the realisation that the longevity of a friendship has inherent value.
 As the saying goes, you can’t make new old friends.
 The grumpy old buffer, tetchy through ill-health, frustration and disappointment, nevertheless shares a hinterland of experiences, joyful or horrific, which form part of both parties’ personal history and identity.

 So the deliberate termination of a four-decade long friendship, must be a decision taken only as a result of the gravest offence.
 And nevertheless, of this action, three people will suffer.
-Two at least have their grievance to comfort them, I am left with perplexity.
+Two at least have their grudge to comfort them, I am left with perplexity.

 Thursday, 4 June 2026